An old fashioned Bible study is offered here, countering a desperate misinterpretation from mega-church guys and TV ministries.

 The Main Point of Hebrews 7:1-10

-The main of point of this passage is now clear.
-It is to demonstrate that the priesthood of Melchizedek is greater than the priesthood of Levi and Aaron.
+The main point of this passage is now clear.
+Jesus was not of the Levites but of the tribe of Judah.
+So how can he be a high priest?
+The priesthood of Melchizedek is greater than the priesthood of Levi and Aaron.
 The rest of Heb.
 7 supports this obvious point and goes further: Jesus belongs to the order of Melchizedek, and therefore Jesus is superior to the Levitical order and Aaron the first high priest (vv.
 11-28).

 Let’s keep the plain thing the main thing.